 NOTE 1: Security and privacy aspects will be handled by SA WG3.

-- How to (re)select a UE-to-Network Relay for communication path selection between two indirect Uu paths (i.e. path #2 and path #3 in figure 5.3.1-1).
+- How to (re)select a UE-to-Network Relay for communication path selection between two indirect network communication paths (i.e. path #2 and path #3 in figure 5.3.1-1).

-- How to perform communication path selection between a direct Uu path (i.e. path #1 in figure 5.3.1-1) and an indirect Uu path (i.e. path #2 or path #3 in figure 5.3.1-1) via a UE-to-Network Relay.
+- How to perform communication path selection between a direct network communication path (i.e. path #1 in figure 5.3.1-1) and an indirect network communication path (i.e. path #2 or path #3 in figure 5.3.1-1).

-- How to perform communication path switch between a direct Uu path and an indirect Uu path via a UE-to-Network Relay, or between two indirect Uu paths via different UE-to-Network Relays.
-And how to guarantee service continuity during these communication path switch procedures.
+- How to guarantee service continuity during these communication path switch procedures for switching between a direct network communication path and an indirect communication path, as well as for switching between two indirect network communication paths.

 NOTE 2: Support of non-unicast mode communication (i.e. one-to-many communication/broadcast or multicast) between network and UE-to-Network Relay UE and between UE-to-Network Relay and Remote UE(s) depends on the result of FS_5MBS work.